 15. Use multi-channel marketing

 Marketing helps you find a tenant.
 If you’re using a letting agent’s “tenant finder” service, then this is their responsibility and you can relax.
-But it’s really not that difficult, so why pay an agent to do something you can easily accomplish yourself?
+But if this is something you want to take on yourself, it is easy to do.

 For best results, adopt a multi-pronged approach to marketing.
-Sure, an ad in the local paper might yield a few enquiries, but it is better to advertise the property on multiple channels.
+A stand alone ad in the local paper might yield a few enquiries, but it is better to advertise the property on multiple channels.

 Begin with sites like Rightmove and Zoopla, as these are where many tenants look first.
 Bear in mind you’ll need to sign up with an online letting agent before you can add a listing.